dibsonthis/Vortex/README.md

 const res = PI * e + fib(20)
 ```

-Ripple's imports use relative paths to retrieve modules.
+Vortex's imports use relative paths to retrieve modules.

 ## Further Reading

-TBA - A more detailed and broken down guide to Ripple syntax, keywords, builtins and other information is in the works.
+TBA - A more detailed and broken down guide to Vortex syntax, keywords, builtins and other information is in the works.
 The link will appear here.

-## How to start using Ripple
+## How to start using Vortex

-TBA - You can by all means fork this repo and tinker with it, however a proper guide on how to get started with Ripple is on the way.
+TBA - You can by all means fork this repo and tinker with it, however a proper guide on how to get started with Vortex is on the way.
 ## Development Roadmap

 - [x] Basic operations